-- Other local authorities/public sector bodies (for example Oxfordshire County Council, NHS trusts).
-Please note: Town/parish councils and parish meetings are eligible to apply - Schools, colleges, universities - Groups who raise funds on behalf of or will improve/create facilities that will predominately benefit an ineligible organisation - Individuals (this includes making any payments to individuals on behalf of community groups) - Profit-based businesses (private businesses) - Political and lobbying groups - Organisations who operate a grant scheme of their own or who budget for giving grants/donations in their annual budget.
-Please note: Town/parish councils and parish meetings are eligible to apply
+- Other local authorities/public sector bodies (for example other district councils, NHS trusts).
+Please note: Town/parish councils and parish meetings are eligible to apply - Schools, colleges, universities (please note however, eligible organisations can involve school groups and education settings in their projects) - Groups who raise funds on behalf of or will improve/create facilities that will predominately benefit an ineligible organisation, for example Parent Teacher Associations (PTAs) - Individuals (this includes making any payments to individuals on behalf of community groups) - Profit-based businesses (private businesses) - Political and lobbying groups - Organisations who operate a grant scheme of their own or who budget for giving grants/donations in their annual budget will be considered on a case-

-• Nationwide organisations (except where they have a local constitution and/or local bank account.
+- by-case basis.
+Please note: Town/parish councils and parish meetings are eligible to apply - Nationwide organisations (except where they have a local constitution and/or local bank account.
 We may also make exceptions if a project clearly relates to a local hub/branch of the organisation)